CellStratAI/cellstrat-hub-docs/docs/04-Workspace 💻/01-quickstart.md

 ## What's Next?

 In this quickstart you learnt to navigate around the Workspace and JupyterLab.
 But there are still a lot of features like different kernels, terminals, git, realtime-collaboration and much more.
-Be sure to checkout the documentation on all of these features.

-- To learn more about the essentials of working in Workspace, checkout the [Workspace Essentials Guide](/Workspace%20💻/essentials).
+Stay tuned for the documentation to get updated!